 Tim was born into a musical family in Dorset and achieved music and academic scholarships to Canford School, before reading music at Manchester University.
 He continued his studies in a Master of Performance with Steven Wilkie at the Royal Northern College of Music, graduating with distinction in summer 2014.

-Alongside Southbank Sinfonia, Tim is currently studying for his Orchestral Postgraduate Diploma at Birmingham Conservatoire with Zoe Beyers and Adam Romer from the City of Birmingham Symphony Orchestra.
+Alongside Southbank Sinfonia, Tim studied for his Orchestral Postgraduate Diploma at Birmingham Conservatoire with Zoe Beyers and Adam Romer from the City of Birmingham Symphony Orchestra.

 Tim is an active writer and researcher, recently winning an editorial internship at The Strad Magazine.
 His particular focus is in the history, traditions and aesthetics of performance, growing from the interest sparked during his degree.